 v.
 The Company has neither declared nor paid any dividend during the year

-accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
+vi.
+Based on our examination, which included test checks, except for the instance mentioned below, the company used an accounting software for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the software.
 Further, during the course of our audit, we did not come across any instance of audit trail feature being tampered with.

-• The feature of recording audit trail (edit log) facility was not enabled at the database level at GVKPIL to log any direct data changes for the accounting software used for maintaining the books of account.
+• The feature of recording audit trail (edit log) facility was not enabled at the database level at GVKPIL to log any direct data changes for the accounting software used for maintaining the books of account..

 For T R Chadha & Co LLP